Production function estimation using subjective expectations data: Conclusion

 \section{Conclusion}

 In this paper we have proposed a new production function estimation methodology that leverages data on firms' observable expectations, data which are becoming increasingly available across a range of countries.
-We show that such information enables one to relax the strong assumptions of firm input choice (strict monotonicity and invertibility with respect to a single scalar unobservable productivity term), that underpin currently-used proxy variable approaches in the \citet{olley_dynamics_1996} tradition.
-Moreover, our method can be implemented on a single cross section which has great attractions over these techniques (which require two or more periods), and dynamic panel methods such as those of \citet{blundell_gmm_2000}, which assume linear productivity dynamics and require three or four consecutive time period observations per firm.
+We show that such information enables one to relax assumptions on firms' input choices (strict monotonicity and invertibility with respect to a single scalar unobservable productivity term), which underpin currently-used proxy variable approaches in the \citet{olley_dynamics_1996} tradition.
+Moreover, our method can be implemented on a single cross-section of data.
+This is an attractive feature relative to both proxy variable methods, which require two or more periods, and dynamic panel methods, such as those of \citet{blundell_gmm_2000}, which assume linear productivity dynamics and require three or four consecutive time period observations per firm.

-We present Monte Carlo simulations close to those in \citet{ackerberg_identification_2015} featuring forward-looking firms with heterogeneous quadratic adjustment costs in capital.
-We show that our proposed NPR estimator is robust to optimization error in firm inputs choices whereas other methods are biased when firms make optimization errors in their material input choices.
-We also demonstrate the NPR estimator can be extended to accommodate certain forms of bias in firms' expectations.
+We present Monte Carlo simulations similar to those in \citet{ackerberg_identification_2015} featuring forward-looking firms with heterogeneous quadratic adjustment costs in capital.
+These show that our proposed NPR estimator is robust to optimization error in firms' input choices, whereas other methods are biased when firms make optimization errors in their material input choices.
+We also demonstrate that the NPR estimator can be extended to accommodate certain forms of bias in firms' expectations.

-Implementing our proposed NPR estimator on UK data, we show it recovers parameter estimates that are either comparable to or more credible than those recovered by conventionally-used estimators.
-We use the various production function estimates to calculate TFP residuals and relate these to measures of firm performance.
-TFP is negatively associated with firm exit across all industries and production function estimators we consider while TFP estimates obtained using our proposed production function estimator are more positively associated with employment growth, especially over a mid-range horizon.
-This suggests that the extent of dynamic reallocation is particularly sensitive to adequately accounting for input endogeneity during production function estimation.
+Implementing our proposed estimator on UK data, we show it recovers parameter estimates that are either comparable to or more credible than those recovered by conventionally-used estimators.
+Decomposing TFP into its persistent and transitory components, we find that NPR consistently attributes a substantially larger share of productivity dispersion to persistent factors than the ACF estimator.
+This suggests that existing approaches may understate the degree of structural productivity differences across firms.

 \textbf{Appendices}